 Wowza Live Video Streaming Solution

 Wowza was founded in 2005 and is based in Colorado.
 Today, Wowza’s services have two main elements.
 These are the Streaming Engine and the Streaming Cloud.
-This article will focus on the Streaming Cloud.
+This article will focus on Streaming Cloud.
 The Wowza Streaming Cloud allows users to host and deliver live and on-demand video content.

 Basics features of this platform include: